WBWebDesigns/LoP-2022/roadmap - overview.md

 ## Arrival Confirmation:
 	1. Idle Video on loop until scan
-	2. Dip/fade to black
+	2. Crossfade (need to talk to ralph about this)
 	3. Load winner name video
-	4. Dip/fade to black
+	4.(need to talk to ralph about this)
 	5. Intro video loop

 ## Sunglasses: